 Your legacy will live on through the people whose lives have been transformed by having their sight restored.

-Write your Will online for FREE thanks to our partners at Safewill.
+Write your Will online for FREE thanks to our partners, Safewill and Footprint.

 By leaving a gift in your Will to The Fred Hollows Foundation NZ, you can make Fred’s legacy, your legacy, and help restore sight across the Pacific for generations to come.